stefpeschel/permApprox/README.md

 ## Early version disclaimer

-**Note:** This is an early version of the permAprox package and is still under active development.
+**Note:** This is an early version of the permApprox package and is still under active development.
 While the core functionality is in place, the interface, parameter settings, and behavior of certain functions may change in future versions.
 Users are encouraged to use the package with